Mental Health Counselling for Depression in Wolverhampton and Online

 - Hypnotherapy is an alternative form of therapy that can be applied to a very wide range of problems and is available with Joan.

-We offer all prospective clients an initial consultation to discuss your depression prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your Depression problems prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.